gitbls/sdm/Docs/Plugins.md

 * **disks** &mdash; Specifies the disks on which to enable trim. `disks=all` will enable trim on all drives.
 Multiple disk names can be specified by, for example, `disks=/dev/sda,/dev/sdb`.
 If no disks are specified, `disks=all` is the default.

 Additional information on SSD Trim for RasPiOS and Linux can be found <a href="https://forums.raspberrypi.com/viewtopic.php?t=351443">here</a>, <a href="https://lemariva.com/blog/2020/08/raspberry-pi-4-ssd-booting-enabled-trim">here</a>, and <a href="https://www.jeffgeerling.com/blog/2020/enabling-trim-on-external-ssd-on-raspberry-pi">here</a>.

+### ufw

+Install and configure the ufw firewall

+#### Arguments
+* **`ufwscript`** &mdash; a list of one or more /path/to/script containing a she-bang (`#!/bin/bash`) and series of one or more ufw commands to configure the firewall.
+The traditional `sudo` is not required, since the script is run as root.
+Multiple scripts, if provided, are run in lexical order.
+* **`savescriptdir`** &mdash; Specifies a directory where the ufw plugin will save the provided `ufwscript` scripts.
+If not provided, the scripts will be saved in `/usr/local/bin`.

+#### Examples
+* `--plugin ufw:"/ufwscript=/path/to/script1,/path/to/script2"` &mdash; Install ufw and configure it with the two provided script files.
+Save the script files in the IMG in /usr/local/bin
+* `--plugin ufw` &mdash; Install ufw, do not configure any rules. ufw documentation says that all inbound network accesses are denied by default

 ### vnc